zpzim/SCAMP/docs/source/environment.rst

   * Only Python 3 is supported.

 Recommended Compiler:
- * If you are using CPUs, using clang v6.0 or above is highly recomended as gcc may not properly autovectorize the CPU kernels.
+ * If you are using CPUs, using a newer version of clang is recommended as it tends to have better performance.

 Notes on GPU Support